png670/nixconf/README.md

-# My Nix-config
+# nixos-config

-My nix-flake including my nix modules and home-manager config.
+A nix-flake including my nix modules and home-manager config.
 Fairly lightweight.
 Has various performance options that you can change to your preference.
 Also includes my wallpaper.